 The health promotion program and outreach has included monthly Wellness Clinics, which include blood pressure checks, diabetes screening, and flu and immunization protection.
-The NABH also continues to assist Atlantic Union College with their immunization compliance.

 NABH also offers home visits, health fairs for health education and screening, and children's story hours at the library introducing topics such as hand washing and germ control and "A Day at the Doctors".
-This year, the Massachusetts Department of Public Health offered a special program which allowed NABH to provide free shingles vaccinations to protect residents over 60 years of age.